TheresaLui/SelfHelpContent_v2/articles/microsoft.azurestack/azurestack-operator-stopstart.md

 ## **Recommended Steps**

-1. Verify the power status of the physical node by following the instructions from the OEM who supplied your Azure Stack hardware.
+1. Verify the power status of the physical node by following the instructions from the OEM who supplied your Azure Stack hardware
 1. Get the startup for the Azure Stack Hub startup routine by opening a privileged endpoint session from a machine with network access to the Azure Stack Hub ERCS VMs.
-From the PEP, run `Get-ActionStatus Start-AzureStack`
+From the PEP, run `Get-ActionStatus Start-AzureStack`.

 ## **Recommended Documents**
 * [Azure Stack startup](https://docs.microsoft.com/azure/azure-stack/azure-stack-start-and-stop#start-azure-stack)